chalberg/slcavi/README.md

 ## About <a name="about"></a>

 This project is focused on providing information about avalanches in the Wasatch range.
-So far, I have created an interactive disply which can be accessed here.
+So far, I have created an interactive disply which can be recreated using the notebook provided below.

 [Interactive Map with weak layer info](assets/maps/avi_map_layer.html)
 ![layer_map](assets/maps/avi_map_layer.png)